iThinkiKhan/Franken-bot/README.md

 **Software:**

-_I believe I have made considerable improvements to the stock firmware, such as removing the local speech processing in favor of sending a raw audio file to the LLM.
+_I believe I have made considerable improvements to the stock firmware, such as removing the local speech processing in favor of sending a raw audio file to the LLM freeing memory and enabling much more nuance in audio processing.
 There are many more, and I continue to improve it regularly.
 Please share your ideas for improvements!_

    **OSv2.6**
    -Working LLM response to audio!
 By far the most complex stack I've ever built.